Preparing your home to show

 The correct preparation reduce the amount of time it takes for a home to sell but also can lead to more money in the sellers pocket!

-When you hire Flat Rate LA Real Estate your home will be listed in the local MLS (Multiple Listing Service) in 1-2 days.
+When you use our Flat Fee service your home will be listed in the local MLS (Multiple Listing Service) in 1-2 days.
 Before the first showing our real estate professional will help you to do right preparation.
 We know what is important to buyers in your local market.

 When your home is ready, the first showing will be scheduled.